Obtain NDAs to keep confidential information safe without slowing down your work.

 A nondisclosure agreement (NDA) is a legal document between two or more parties who agree not to disclose any sensitive information revealed over the course of doing business together.
-Like the privacy agreements that protect confidentiality between doctors and patients, and between attorneys and their clients, NDAs provide an important protection for business owners who share confidential information with future partners or investors, their employees, and contractors.
+NDAs protect confidentiality between doctors and patients, solicitors and their clients and business owners and their employees and contractors.

-Legal contracts like confidentiality agreements are important for small businesses and startups, both in and out of the tech world.
-If you have a great idea or invent technology, new products, or proprietary formulas you want to sell, you probably need to share it with others in order to seek funding, start production, and bring your product to market.
+Confidentiality agreements are important for small businesses and startups both in and out of the tech world.
+If you have a great idea, technology or proprietary formula you want to sell, you probably need to share it with others in order to seek funding, start production and bring your product to market.
 Your business plan itself and valuable customer lists might also need protection.
-With an NDA, you have a legal agreement that can help safeguard your leads and ideas while you raise money and hire employees or freelancers.
+With an NDA, you can safeguard your leads and ideas while you raise money and hire employees or freelancers.

-Consider using an NDA any time you enter into a confidential business relationship, but especially before you do any of these things:
+Consider using an NDA any time you enter into a confidential relationship or before you do the following:

-The mutual NDA form is just that — a binding contract that goes two ways.
-Both parties agree to keep the information confidential.
+Mutual.
+The mutual NDA form is just that: All involved parties agree to keep information confidential.

-These agreements cover situations where only one party (the discloser) is sharing confidential information with another or several parties (the receivers).
-The receivers are legally required to keep the information secret.
+Non-Mutual.
+These agreements cover situations in which only one party (the discloser) is sharing confidential information with another or several parties (the receivers).
+And the receivers are required to keep the information secret.

-Multilateral NDA agreements cover three or more parties who share proprietary information.
-One or more parties may disclose sensitive information, and all of the receiving parties promise to protect it.
+Multilateral.
+Multilateral NDAs cover three or more parties sharing proprietary information.
+One or more parties may disclose sensitive information and all receiving parties promise to protect it.
 When many parties are involved, these types of NDAs are more efficient than establishing multiple separate agreements.

+Terminating.
 These are NDAs that expire.
-After an agreed time period, the disclosing party releases the receiving party from the agreement.
-The agreement can be set to end on a specific date or when the business relationship ends.
+After an agreed-upon time period, the disclosing party releases the receiving party from the agreement.
+The agreement may end on a specific date or when the business relationship ends.

-These confidential disclosure agreements never expire, and the receiving party is bound to keep the information secret for as long as the parties work together or until the information becomes publicly available.
+Non-Terminating.
+These agreements never expire and the receiving party is bound to keep the information secret for as long as the parties work together or until the information becomes publicly available.

 What to include in an NDA.